5 Things to Know About the iPadOS 14.2 Update

 If you’re unfamiliar with the downgrade process, take a look at our guide.

+If your device is struggling on iOS 14, or you’re leery about upgrading, you won’t have to wait long for Apple’s first batch of bug fixes.

+Apple recently told CNET that it is “aware of an issue that can impact default email and browser settings in iOS 14 and iPadOS 14 and that a “fix will be available to users in a software update.”
+It didn’t call a version out by name.

-Apple is reportedly working on new iOS 14 software.
-The company recently confirmed iOS 14.2 and there’s also been chatter about an iOS 14.1 release alongside the iPhone 12 series in October.
+The company recently confirmed an iOS 14.2 update and there’s also been chatter about an iOS 14.1 release alongside the iPhone 12 series in October.
+We could also see a fast iOS 14.0.1 release.

 Earlier this year the developers behind the “unc0ver” jailbreaking tool released version 5.0.0.
 It’s compatible with iOS 13.5 and most versions of iOS that fall between iOS 13.5 and iOS 11.0.